New Local Plan

 To ensure an effective and fair examination, it is important that the Inspector and all other participants in the examination process are able to know who has made representations on the plan.
 The Council will therefore ensure that the names of persons or organisations making representations can be made available (including publication on the Council’s website and or consultation portal) and taken into account by the Inspector.

-We are unable to accept anonymous representations.
-All duly made representations, together with the names of respondents, will be made available on the Council’s website.
+All duly made representations, together with the names of respondents, are available on the Local Plan Examination website.
 Personal information such as telephone numbers, addresses, and email addresses will not be published.
-By submitting a representation, you are confirming that you understand that your response will be published in full, together with your name, including on our website.

 Policies WS6.2, RA1, RA2, RA3, RA4, RA5, RA6, RA7, RA9, RA10, RA11, WP4.2 and WP6.3 of the Local Plan Submission Draft set out requirements for development within a series of areas to conform with masterplans which have been endorsed by the Council.